Ping192sbs/biteris-funding/README.md

 **5. Closes with verifiable facts, not claims.** The "Independent verification" section gives four concrete things a skeptical reader can check themselves.
 That's the proof layer, written for the person who's about to sign the contract.

-It's longer than the last version.
-It's not padded.
-Every paragraph answers a question a real reader would ask.

---